BRIEF-China regulator launches crackdown on property insurance misconduct

-BEIJING, July 4 The China Insurance Regulatory Commission (CIRC) said in an online statement on Tuesday:
+BEIJING, July 4 (Reuters) - The China Insurance Regulatory Commission (CIRC) said in an online statement on Tuesday:

 * The regulator has launched a targeted crackdown on the property insurance sector to improve market order